geunee20/geunee20.github.io/_posts/2024-06-03-Controller-Design-Day-5.md

 Where:

-- **Matrix M (Inertial Term)**: Reflects the Newtonian response to applied forces, considering the inertia of the masses.
+- **M(q) (Inertial Matrix)**: Represents the system's inertial properties, describing how the mechanism resists acceleration in response to applied torques.
-- **Matrix h (Coriolis and Centrifugal Forces)**: Accounts for forces due to system velocities and rotational dynamics.
+- **h(q, ̇q) (Coriolis and Centrifugal Terms)**: Accounts for the Coriolis and centrifugal forces, which depend on the system's velocities and rotational dynamics.
-- **Matrix g (Gravitational Term)**: Represents the gravitational forces acting on each segment.
+- **g(q) (Gravitational Term)**: Describes the torques induced by gravitational forces acting on each component of the mechanism.

 Today, I introduce a nonlinear control system that combines a PID controller with the computed torque method.
 This system tackles the nonlinear dynamics effectively, compensating for gravity and dynamic forces while integrating displacement and velocity feedback.
 This approach, known as feedback linearization, linearizes the control by canceling out nonlinearities, enhancing system stability and tracking accuracy.